Connect with us

 Mineral sands include Titanium dioxide and Zircon products used in the manufacture of paints and plastics, ceramics, sunscreen, toothpaste, artificial joints and welding rods.

-The Sheffield Resources Thunderbird Project is large-scale, long-life mineral sands mining and processing project located on the Dampier Peninsula located halfway between Broome and Derby, North west of the Great Northern Highway.
+The Kimberley Mineral Sands Thunderbird Project is large-scale, long-life mineral sands mining and processing project located on the Dampier Peninsula located halfway between Broome and Derby, on Joombam-buru native title.

-Based on assessments, the site is considered to contain one of the world’s best Mineral Sands deposits, with current projections indicating a mine life of more than 40 years.
-Sheffield has secured project funding and binding agreements for a significant proportion of the Zircon and Ilmenite production.
+Based on assessments, the site is considered to contain one of the world’s best Mineral Sands deposits, with projections indicating a mine life of more than 36 years.
+The project moved into production in late 2023 and first shipment exported out of Broome in March 2024.

 Heavy Rare Earth Elements such as Dysprosium, Lutetium and Terbium are important elements in the manufacture of modern electronics, medical imaging, permanent magnet motors of wind turbines and hybrid vehicles in renewable energy technology.